projazzka/django-ninjutsu/README.md

     created = models.DateTimeField(auto_now_add=True)
 ```

-In urls.py, where you normally would instantiate your NinjaAPI,
+In your Django app, you can implement a complete set of CRUD views with the following code.
+See [the django-ninja documentation](https://django-ninja.rest-framework.com/guides/routers/) on how to add routers to your API.

 ```Python
 from ninjutsu import CrudView, CrudRouter